FelipeBonadykov/Strategy/README.md

 This project is a chess-like strategy game.
-You can play with your friend or with computer.
+You can play with your friend tete-a-tete or online or with computer.
+Feel free to contribute